North Korea missile try explodes "within seconds of launch"

-North Korea attempted a missile launch Wednesday morning but it failed almost immediately, the U.S. Pacific Command and South Korea said.
+North Korea attempted a missile launch Wednesday morning but it failed almost immediately, U.S. military officials and South Korea said.

 The launch comes a day after the North issued an ominous warning of a potential pre-emptive strike after a test over the weekend of a new advanced rocket engine.

-"The world will soon witness what eventful significance the … recent ground jet test of Korean-style high-thrust engine will carry," North Korea's foreign ministry said in a report Tuesday from state news agency KCNA.
+"The world will soon witness what eventful significance the … recent ground jet test of Korean-style high-thrust engine will carry," North Korea's Foreign Ministry said Tuesday via state-run news agency KCNA.
 "The nuclear force of [North Korea] is the treasured sword of justice and the most reliable war deterrence."

-South Korea also confirmed the failed launch from Wonsan airbase in North Korea and said it was analyzing what type of missile was fired, a South Korean military official confirmed to NBC News, adding that the South is "fully prepared" for an additional launch by the rogue nation.
+South Korea also confirmed the failed launch and said it was analyzing what type of missile was fired, a South Korean military official confirmed to NBC News.

 PHOTOS: The Tangled Family History of Kim Jong Un